 Facts About Distracted Driving

-Distracted driving is becoming one of the largest causes of car accidents and car accident injuries in the nation.
+Distracted driving is becoming one of the largest causes of car accidents and injuries in the nation.
 When you’re looking at your phone, adjusting the radio, or even eating, you’re distracting yourself from the road which can lead to severe consequences.

 The National Highway Traffic Safety Administration (NHTSA) has a campaign that it has been running for the last few years to try to get harsher punishments and sentences for distracted driving in an effort to put an end to it completely.
 Below are some facts about distracted driving that the NHTSA has compiled: